Chess, Olympiad 2024: 88 games, 50 wins, 6 gold medals – India usher in golden era in Budapest

 The Indian open and women’s teams at the 2024 Chess Olympiad played a total of 88 games across 11 rounds in Budapest.
 They won a mind-boggling 50 of those, drew 32, and lost only six.
-Seven out of the ten Indian players, who played in the tournament remained unbeaten.
+Seven out of the ten Indian players who played in the tournament remained unbeaten.

 Four out of the seven unbeaten players – Gukesh Dommaraju, Arjun Erigaisi, Divya Deshmukh and Vantika Agrawal – returned with individual gold medals.
-The individual medals usually does not really matter in a team event like the Olympiad.
+The individual medals usually do not really matter in a team event like the Olympiad.
 But the fact that all four of them are aged 21 and under makes it hard to overlook.

 “That [rise of the youngsters] is very important,” said Pravin Thipsay, the first Indian to earn a Grandmaster norm, in a conversation with Scroll.
-“When we were playing we were told you will play your best chess at 45-50 years of age.
-But after 35 my game started declining.”
+“When we were playing, we were told you will play your best chess at 45-50 years of age.
+But after 35, my game started declining.”

 “If you look at it, [Gioachino] Greco was just 10 when he was playing his best chess in the 1600s.
 [Paul] Morphy was 13.
 Gukesh and [Nodirbek] Abdusattarov are the pioneers in this case for this generation.
 They have shown you don’t have to wait until you are 30-35 to beat the best in the world,” he added.

 India’s first appearance at the Olympiad came more than six decades ago in 1956.
 It took the country 68 years to stand on the top of the podium.
-The twin gold medals only made the victory sweeter.
+The twin gold medals have only made the victory sweeter.
 In fact, India is only the second country after China in 2018 to win both gold medals in the same edition since the collapse of the Soviet Union.

-Over the course of these years, India bagged two bronze in the open section – 2014 and 2022 and a bronze in 2022 in the women’s event.
+Over the course of the last few decades, India have bagged two bronze medals in the open section – 2014 and 2022 and a bronze in 2022 in the women’s event.

 There were a lot of expectations from the Indian team in 2006 when they started as the second seeds in the open event, but the team finished a disappointing 30th.

 India, once again, started as the second seeds in the open event behind the United States almost two decades later in 2024.
-This time around it was one of the strongest teams in Olympiad history with an average rating of above 2700.
+This time around though, it was one of the strongest teams in Olympiad history with an average rating of above 2700.

 THE FIELD NEWSLETTER